Efferent Loop Syndrome

-He or she may need to make changes or repairs to the gastric surgery itself.
+They may need to make changes or repairs to the gastric surgery itself.

 If the cause is swelling or scarring, you may need to limit food and fluids.
 You many

-remove the buildup of fluids.
+tube to remove the buildup of fluids.

 When should I call my healthcare provider?

-any time after your weight-loss surgery.
+loop syndrome listed above any time after weight-loss surgery.

 Key points about efferent loop syndrome

-loop syndrome is quite rare.
+syndrome is quite rare.